 John Hardy [core]

-You ought to seen John Hardy gettin' away
+You ought to seen John Hardy gettin' a 1 way

 John Hardy was standing at the barroom door